 | Competition is generally the first-thought mechanism to describe community structures [e.g. @rocha2015role].
 The idea of such an arms race in cognition should be best illustrated considering predator-prey interactions, in which a bigger brain could rhyme in absolute with higher chance of escaping a predator, but also relatively to other prey species, with a lower probability to be targeted by the predator at first [@shultz2006chimpanzee].
 In this study example, however, competition should take the form of scramble competition, indirectly affecting individuals’ fitness through food depletion.
 Logically, species co-occurrence should correlate with diminished shared food density and lowered temporal predictability (as a drawback of more intense depletion), both these factors playing on the selective pressure on foraging cognition [@grove2013evolution; @janmaat2016spatio].
 Possibly indeed, because niche overlap among species is not perfect, the depletion rate for the shared resource would be higher than if a species was occupying a space alone.
 An oversimplified proof of principle of this assumption would consider a two consumers and three resource types system.
 Both consumers share only one (essential) resource in common while are limited in population size by respectively the two others.
 The common resource would therefore be consumed more than it would be if the system considered only one species.
 Hence, in this competitive view, it seems to be mainly density rather than diversity itself that should particularly shape cognition (REF).
 Yet, an arms race does not necessarily need to imply competition: one might keep pace with someone it cooperates with.

-| In an analogous situation to direct cooperation, more species sharing overlapping diet would equate to more, and diverse, cues to infer where and when to find food.
+| Besides competition, in an analogous situation to direct cooperation, more species sharing overlapping diet would equate to more, and diverse, cues to infer where and when to find food.
 Hence, not only should animals gain benefits into decoding their own conspecific presence trace or behaviour, but they might as well benefit from decoding those of other species, what matches current behavioural observations.
-To settle to new coral reefs, fishes use pops and clicks of other fishes as an honest signal for resourcefulness there [@gordon2019acoustic], mangabeys follow calls from hornbills to locate fruiting trees [@olupot1998fruit], and interactions even happen across kingdoms, with migratory birds interpreting phenological cues as synonymous of insect availability [@mcgrath2009flower].
-Would the fishes, monkeys or birds truly rely on these signals to reach high foraging success, shall then the individuals be selected based on their ability to process these stimuli.
-These stimuli might actually be in perpetual change throughout time, as a consequence of the evolution of the emitter species, and thus, so would be the selective pressure on cognitive abilities of species relying on it to make movement decisions.
+For instance, to settle to new coral reefs, fishes use pops and clicks of other fishes as an honest signal for resourcefulness there [@gordon2019acoustic], mangabeys follow calls from hornbills to locate fruiting trees [@olupot1998fruit], and interactions even happen across kingdoms, with migratory birds interpreting phenological cues as synonymous of insect availability [@mcgrath2009flower].
+Would the fishes, monkeys, or birds truly rely on these signals to reach high foraging success, shall then the individuals be selected based on their ability to process these stimuli.
+These stimuli might actually be in perpetual change throughout time, as a consequence of the evolution of the emitter species, and thus, so would be the selective pressure on(?) the cognitive abilities of species relying on it to make movement decisions.

 | In the end, the inter-specific effect on cognition was here viewed under the prism of foraging, yet, without further evidence, it is as likely to hold in other contexts, such as the social environment.
 In fact, the general hypotheses on cognition evolution, discussed within species, could be broadened to a between-species context: polyspecific social associations do exist [@porter2001benefits], as well as inter-species territory defense [@drury2020competition; @losin2016ecological] or imitation and copying [@persson2018spontaneous; pepperberg2002allospecific].
 As Alice said “'It's a great huge game of chess that's being played—all over the world” (Carroll, Chapter II, Through the Looking Glass) and all individuals are just pieces to play with or against, no matter the species.